wpplng/react-todo-list/README.md

 # React Todo List

 In this exercise I want you to create a todo list with React Typescript.
 The todo list is will be simple, not any fancy functionalities or animations _(unless you relly want to get creative)_.
-The purpose is to solve as much as possible with React and apply a react mindset while also adding a router.
+The purpose is to solve as much as possible with React and apply a react mindset.

 The exercise comes in two steps that you must follow.
 Each step comes with a set of user stories.
 A user story is basically just a requirement of your application but it comes like a description of a feature.